Pipeline Overview

 In acute models of granulomatous inflammation in mice, OATD-01 showed anti-inflammatory effects.
 Furthermore, in a chronic model, inhibition of CHIT1 by OATD-01 led to a reduction in the number of organised granulomas in the lung and a decrease in sarcoidosis-related gene expression.

+In 2020, Molecure’s chitinase inhibitor, OATD-01, was successfully licensed by Galapagos NV for global product development and commercialisation.
 Following a portfolio review by Galapagos in 2022, Molecure regained full rights to OATD-01 along with all associated IP and know-how.
-Molecure continues to develop OATD-01 and initiated a Phase II clinical trial in sarcoidosis patients in March 2024.
+Molecure continues to develop OATD-01.

 Our second generation CHIT1 inhibitor program